SvenRosvall/VLCB-Arduino/docs/VLCB4in4out_README.md

 window at the bottom of the page called "Cbus message".

 The module is first put into Teach Mode using the opcode 76.
 The message to send is:
 76nn08 where nn are the two bytes of the node number in hex.
-Remember thes are bytes and so nn will be 4 characters long.
+Remember these are bytes and so nn will be 4 characters long.

 Next, the module is taught the short event using the "learn an event using event index"